Celebrating World Book Day on Britain’s Best Loved Coins

 2019 Sir Arthur Conan Doyle 50p

 What authors and books would you like to see on UK coins in future?
-Let us know below and comment on what your favourite author, story and coin is!
+Let us know in the comments below!

 You can now secure some of Britain’s Best Loved Coins featuring your favourite authors and book characters in Brilliant Uncirculated condition.